marsender/symfony-assetmapper/README.md

 ![CI](https://github.com/marsender/symfony-assetmapper/workflows/CI/badge.svg)

+## Description

-This project is a starter webapp with Symfony 7 assetmapper, Tailwind and Sass (no Node required!).
+This is a starter web application template build with Symfony 7 assetmapper, Tailwind and Sass (no Node required!).
 It also contains a Docker github CI.

 References: